dxue9/flash-sale/README.md

      ![](register.jpg)
      ![](userLogin.jpg)

-When user do login or register, a random salt will be added to the password and then use MD5 (a cryptographic hash algorithm) to get a fixed length string value sended to the server.
+When user do login or register, a random salt will be added to the password and then use MD5 (a cryptographic hash algorithm) to get a fixed length string value sent to the server.

 After authentication on the server side, the server will generate a random UUID as token and add it to the cookie.
 Also, we set the token value as key and user object as value in the Redis to maintain a session between client and server.